first things first, what is TILT?

 Fatigue and muscle pain

 As you have most likely gathered already, living with TILT can be incredibly isolating.
 Everywhere and everyone seem to be lathered in fragrance and toxic chemicals in today's society.
 Something as simple as a trip to the grocery store can be nearly impossible for some TILT patients.
 To add insult to injury, TILT sufferers have to deal with family and friends that are oftentimes in complete denial of this frequently invisible condition.
 Even supportive partners and kin can grow weary of dealing with such an overwhelming life change.
 Patients routinely turn to online forums and groups for the only support they can find.
 This is a huge reason Janee decided she had to make a film that would aim to bring about awareness and validation for these people who desperately need it.
-Currently, in production, the documentary brings together a few of the most respected experts and researchers the world has to offer on TILT & Mast Cell Activation Syndrome.
+Currently, in post-production, the documentary brings together a few of the most respected experts and researchers the world has to offer on TILT & Mast Cell Activation Syndrome.
 Making sure to highlight the perspective of the patients, people of all ages and backgrounds will be interviewed as well.
 Follow Janee's blog to receive updates on this project.

 hope through the heartache